Workiva/over_react/doc/wrapping_js_components.md

 Creating the getter is very simple.
 The code here can basically be copied and pasted from the code found in this doc, just changing the name of the getter to be something more specific than `_jsSomeJsComponent`.
 However, the name can really be anything.
 We have the norm of using `_js{ComponentName}` because:

-- It's private, which is preferred because the use case for the JS veriable itself is limited
+- It's private, which is preferred because the use case for the JS variable itself is limited
 - It makes it clear it's the _JS_ version of the component, while also including the component's name and thereby coupling it with the Dart API

 You may wonder why the name doesn't need to match the name of the JS component.
 For example, a component named `SomeJsComponent` can have a Dart interop getter called `foofoocuddlypoops`.
 This is possible because the actual link between Dart and JS is created [with the annotation](#creating-the-annotation).